 Home Design Blogs

-You can locate bloggers talking about kitchen design through Pinterest or with an internet search.
-Many design bloggers are actual people doing real remodels, which is a fantastic opportunity for you to see the ups and downs of remodeling.
-These sites are great resources for ideas because the images and projects they share are most often current and on trend, showing you what’s possible in home design in this modern era.
-When you locate some blogs that you like, use a blog reading service like Bloglovin’ or Feedly to save them for easy reference and to get suggestions for more blogs you might find useful.
+You can locate both professionals and hobby bloggers talking about kitchen design through Pinterest or with an internet search.
+Blogs are great resources for ideas because the images and projects they share are most often current and on trend, showing you what’s possible in home design in this modern era.
+When you locate a blog that you like, you can often subscribe by email to be alerted when they post something new.

 Kitchen Product Manufacturers

-Whether you visit a website or go to a showroom to see them, looking at the actual products available for your kitchen can really open your eyes to possibilities.
+Whether you visit a website or go to a local retailer, looking at the actual products available for your kitchen can really open your eyes to possibilities.
 If you haven’t gone to look for tile, faucets, flooring, or appliances in the past several years, you may be shocked to find the plethora of options out there now.
 This can become somewhat overwhelming, however, so if you go out looking at specific products, try to have some basic criteria in mind.

 Design and Remodeling Shows

-You can turn to television stations like HGTV or DIY Network, or scope out shows through streaming services or YouTube.
+You can turn to television stations like HGTV, or scope out shows through streaming services or YouTube.
 Some of the most popular design ideas come from these sources, and many design shows can provide a glimpse into what goes into certain types of remodeling projects.

 Home Design Magazines

 If you’re more inclined to pick up a magazine than go online, there are many publications that can provide remodeling ideas.
 There are both national and local magazines for home remodeling, and we recommend checking both out.
 It can be useful to see and read about projects that happen in your own city or region since style preference and trends tend to exist in geographic pockets.
-Housetrends magazine has a Cincinnati area quarterly issue.
-National magazines, such as House Beautiful, Dwell, Architectural Digest, and Country Living, will provide you with ideas for specific products and show you a wider variety of projects and styles.
+Housetrends magazine has a Cincinnati-area publication we recommend.
+National magazines, such as House Beautiful, Dwell, Architectural Digest, and Country Living, will provide you with ideas for specific products and show you a wide variety of projects types, project scopes, and design styles.

 Design Showrooms or Expos